-The valuation of the remaining 3,869,896 shares of Record Gold Corp. after the June 19, 2023 and September 6, 2023, shareholders meetings is no longer based on a non-observable input, having been the most recent financing of Record Gold.
-With the shareholder and management approved 1:1 transfer of shares to publicly traded Record Resources shares management has determined that the valuation of the Record Gold shares can now be linked directly to the observable market input of the daily trading price of the Record Resources shares until such time as the TSX Venture approves the share exchange.
+The valuation of the remaining 361,619 shares of Record Gold Corp. after the March 12, 2024, TSXV share exchange approval is no longer based on a non-observable input, having been the most recent financing of Record Gold.
+With the shareholder, management, and TSXV approved 1:1 transfer of shares to publicly traded Record Resources shares management has determined that the valuation of the Record Gold shares can now be linked directly to the observable market input of the daily trading price of the Record Resources shares until such time as the TSX Venture approves the final share exchange.

-OUTSTANDING SHARE DATA (As at November 20, 2023)
+19. OUTSTANDING SHARE DATA as at November 28, 2024

-- Authorized share capital of an unlimited number of common shares of which a total of 121,326,887 common shares are issued and outstanding; - Stock options outstanding totaling 6,357,500 exercisable for common shares at prices ranging from \$0.05 per share to \$0.32 per share; and - Warrants outstanding totaling 65,294,907 exercisable for common shares at prices ranging from \$0.05 per share to \$0.20 per share.
+- Authorized share capital of an unlimited number of common shares of which a total of 172,660,219 common shares are issued and outstanding; - Stock options outstanding totaling 6,257,500 exercisable for common shares at prices ranging from \$0.05 per share to \$0.23 per share; and - Warrants outstanding totaling 116,161,572 exercisable for common shares at prices ranging from \$0.05 per share to \$0.20 per share with the most recently issued warrants expiring in October 2029.